 3 rows in set

-Here is an example of combining the external table ext_t3 and the regular table info for query operations.
+Here is an example of a combined query between the external table ext_t3 and the regular table info.

 SELECT info.* FROM info, ext_t3 WHERE info.name = ext_t3.name AND ext_t3.score > 90;